fculmone/FishToDoAndroidApp/README.md

-# An Aquariam Inspired To-Do List
+# An Aquarium Inspired To-Do List
 <div id="top"></div>
 <!--
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion